BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinear/instructions.md

 title: Tensorflow Linear
 ---

+NOTE: Use Google Docs, Notepad, or any other text editor to write down your answers.

 Let's use a Tensorflow Linear Regression algorithm to complete some Algebra 1 problems.

-Use Notability, Google Docs, Notepad, or something similar to write/type your answers to the problems.

 Copy/paste the following into a new p5js sketch: